 At The Birkenhead Park School, Careers is a vital part of the school curriculum.
 It gives students hope, ambition, and provides them with the knowledge to succeed in their future.
 Careers is delivered to Years 7-11 with the aim of all students gaining as much realistic and engaging opportunities as possible during their time at the school, which will allow them to realise their true potential.

 The Birkenhead park School is part of the Liverpool City Region Careers Hub, and is committed to working towards the 8 Gatsby Benchmarks of Good Careers Guidance.

-For more information and questions relating to our careers programme, please contact:
+For more information and questions relating to our careers programme or progressions, please contact:

 Student Engagement Co-ordinator